 Has Robinhood Been in Trouble?

-Robinhood has come under scrutiny for its business practices, particularly in regards to customer service and risk disclosure.
+Robinhood has come under scrutiny for its business practices, particularly in regard to customer service and risk disclosure.

 In December 2020, the company settled with the U.S. Securities and Exchange Commission (SEC) for $65 million related to allegations of false advertising and misrepresenting their pricing structure.